Living in the Light: A redemptive response to sexual sin

 Every individual who comes to Harvest USA is different.
 The histories, life experiences, specifics of their sin and temptation, etc., are widely divergent and require particular attention.
 In short, there are not many universals—healing comes in specific ways, as diverse as our personal brokenness.
-In six years at the ministry, there is only one thing that clearly is universal: those committed to ruthless honesty consistentlyovercome their sin and make great strides in holiness.
-In stark contrast, I have never encountered an individual that overcame sexual struggles if they were unwilling to bring the sin fully into the light, with an ever-increasing number of individuals.
+In six years at the ministry, there is only one thing that clearly is universal: Those committed to ruthless honesty consistently overcome their sin and make great strides in holiness.
+In stark contrast, I have never encountered an individual who overcame sexual struggles if they were unwilling to bring the sin fully into the light with an ever-increasing number of individuals.
 Those who refuse this path of ruthless honesty stay stuck in their sin or return to it after a short period of “white-knuckled” abstinence.

 This is all part of God’s design.
 James exhorts us “confess your sins to one another and pray for one another, that you may be healed” (James 5:16).
 Spiritual healing and transformation occurs in the context of community.
-Even the world has found this to be true, hence the explosion of 12 Step groups for every imaginable errant behavior.
-Scripture uses the Body metaphor to powerfully illustrate that every individual within the Church is inextricably linked with all the others (see 1 Corinthians 12:12-26).
-Ephesians 4:17 makes this even more explicit, exhorting that the Body reaches maturity only “when each part is working properly.”
-Jesus intends His Church to be radically interdependent.
+Even the world has found this to be true, hence the explosion of Twelve Step groups for every imaginable, errant behavior.
+Scripture uses the body metaphor to powerfully illustrate that every individual within the church is inextricably linked with all the others (see 1 Corinthians 12:12-26).
+Ephesians 4:17 makes this even more explicit, exhorting that the body reaches maturity only “when each part is working properly.”
+Jesus intends his church to be radically interdependent.
 This is a significant challenge that rails against our innate desire to be free and independent.
-There are important implications to this reality: when sexual sin arises in the local church, if we fail to deal with it in a way that honors Christ, we harm the individuals involved and impact the entire congregation!
+There are important implications to this reality: When sexual sin arises in the local church, if we fail to deal with it in a way that honors Christ, we harm the individuals involved and impact the entire congregation!

 A redemptive approach to dealing with sexual sin in the local church requires risk.
 It is a messy process that moves everyone outside their comfort zone.
 It requires actively pursuing those impacted by the sin at every level and bringing the situation into the light, with an eye toward God’s restoration.
 It is crucial that attention is given to the various relationships impacted by the ripple effect of sexual sin.
 However, given the constraints of this article, the focus will center on the struggler with very brief considerations for the wider circle of impact within the church as a whole.

-In our sin, we both deceive others and are profoundly self-deceived – this means the struggler is tempted to keep you in the dark regarding the extent of the behavior and is personally blind to the depth of the enslavement, similar to the drug addict who will continue to maintain that everything is fine while in the process of literally committing suicide.
-Employ the rich Scriptural imagery of light and darkness in your conversation.
-Repeatedly hold forth the stark contrast between He who is Truth-incarnate, the King of light, over against the father of lies and his kingdom of darkness.
-Pray for the Spirit’s activity, who alone can bring the individual to repentance.
+In our sin, we both deceive others and are profoundly self-deceived.
+This means the struggler is tempted to keep you in the dark regarding the extent of the behavior and is personally blind to the depth of the enslavement, similar to the drug addict who will continue to maintain that everything is fine while in the process of literally committing suicide.
+Employ the rich scriptural imagery of light and darkness in your conversation.
+Repeatedly hold forth the stark contrast between he who is Truth-incarnate, the King of light, over against the father of lies and his kingdom of darkness.
+Pray for the activity of the Spirit, who alone can bring the individual to repentance.

-openly and honestly.
-Spouses need full disclosure!
+pouses do need full disclosure!
 This does not mean the nitty-gritty details of every sexual encounter, specific websites, etc. But they need to be fully aware of the extent of the sin: how many incidents of infidelity over how long a period and with whom; the duration and frequency of Internet porn activity, unholy “chatting,” and masturbation, the amount of money squandered, etc. Spouses need counsel because their propensity is to demand too much information—certain details will do more harm than good.

 For anyone who struggles with sexual sin, rigorous accountability is a must.
-Most individuals need a minimum of two people in their life who regularly ask them probing questions about their personal life—at least once per week.
-Avoid exhaustive, tedious questionnaires covering every conceivable sexual sin for two reasons: 1) the flesh will always find a loophole or invent some new vehicle for sin; and 2) deep, intimate relationships are crucial for overcoming our struggles with sin (regardless of its manifestation).
-Hearing “no” 100 times does not enable you toknow the individual on any deeper level – even if you go over that list for weeks!
+Most individuals need a minimum of two people in their lives who regularly ask them probing questions about their personal life—at least once per week.
+Avoid exhaustive, tedious questionnaires covering every conceivable sexual sin for two reasons: 1) The flesh will always find a loophole or invent some new vehicle for sin; and 2) Deep, intimate relationships are crucial for overcoming our struggles with sin (regardless of its manifestation).
+Hearing “no” 100 times does not enable you to know the individual on any deeper level – even if you go over that list for weeks!

 Accountability needs to identify the “sin behind the sin.”
 Sexual sin is not primarily about lust.
 Lust is a component and the self-focused desire to reduce other image-bearers to commodities needs to be addressed.
-Sexual sin always violates the 2nd Great Commandment, exploiting another to satisfy self, but it is first and foremost a violation of the 1st Great Commandment, an idol that replaces the Creator.
+Sexual sin always violates the Second Great Commandment, exploiting another to satisfy self, but it is first and foremost a violation of the First Great Commandment, an idol that replaces the Creator.
 This means in the face of frustration, loneliness, anxiety, stress, etc. the individual runs to a false god.
-Rather than collapsing on Christ, pouring out his or her heart and receiving His peace, the individual takes matters into his or her own hands.
+Rather than collapsing on Christ, pouring out his or her heart, and receiving his peace, the individual takes matters into his or her own hands.